Lee–Enfield: Contemporary service

 Khyber Pass Copies patterned after the Lee–Enfield are still manufactured in the Khyber Pass region, as bolt-action rifles remain effective weapons in desert and mountain environments where long-range accuracy is more important than rate of fire.
 Lee–Enfield rifles are still popular in the region, despite the presence and ready availability of more modern weapons such as the SKS-45, the AKM, the Chinese Type 56 assault rifle, and the AK-74.
 As of 2012, Lee–Enfield rifles are still being used by the Taliban.

 During the Nepalese Civil War, government troops were issued Lee–Enfield rifles to fight the Maoist rebels; Maoists also had access to SMLE rifles.
 Nepalese Police constables may also be usually seen equipped with SMLE rifles.
 Lee–Enfield rifles have also been seen in the hands of both the Naxalites and the Indian police in the ongoing Maoist insurgency in rural India.

+Village Defence Guards (VDGs) formerly known as Village Defence Committees is a civilian militia first established in the mid-1990s in Indian-administered Jammu and Kashmir for the self-defence of locals, especially minorities such as Hindus, Sikhs and vulnerable section of Muslims in remote hilly villages against militancy have been with Lee–Enfield rifles, however same are being phased in favour of more advance self loading rifle (SLR) and INSAS.

 Police forces in both the Solomon Islands and Vanuatu continue to operate and maintain stocks of No. 4 rifles.
 The Tongan security forces also retain a substantial number of No. 4 rifles donated from New Zealand's reserve stocks.

 Lee Enfield rifles are used by the Jamaica Constabulary force for training recruits during field-craft exercises and drills.